Links

 Changing Members

-In the event that one or more members are deemed unfit for the BIC (or a member voluntarily chooses to be removed), the BIC will rotate them out and replace them with a backup member approved by the DAO.
+In the event that one or more members are deemed unfit for the BIC (or a member voluntarily chooses to be removed), the BIC will rotate them out and replace them with a backup member approved by the DAO (no Snapshot proposal required).

 Response Process